Beta Pictoris b: Host star

-The planet orbits an (A-type) star named Beta Pictoris.
-The star has a mass of 1.75 solar masses and a radius of 1.8 solar radii.
-It has a surface temperature of 8056 K and is 12 million years old.
-In comparison, the Sun is about 4.6 billion years old and has a surface temperature of 5778 K. It is slightly metal-rich, with a metallicity ([Fe/H]) of 0.06, or 112% of that found in the Sun.
-Its luminosity is 8.7 times that of the Sun.
+The planet orbits an A-type main sequence star named Beta Pictoris.
+The star has a mass of 1.79 solar masses and a radius of 1.53 solar radii.
+It has a surface temperature of 8054 K and is only 23 million years old.
+In comparison, the Sun is about 4.6 billion years old and has a surface temperature of 5778 K. It has a near solar metallicity, with an metal-to-hydrogen ratio equivalent to 102% of that found in the Sun.
+Its luminosity is 7.2 times that of the Sun.

-The star's apparent magnitude, or how bright it appears from Earth's perspective, is 3.
+The star's apparent magnitude, or how bright it appears from Earth's perspective, is 3.861.
 Therefore, it can be seen with the naked eye.

 Orbit

-Beta Pictoris b orbits its host star every 21 years at a distance of 9.2 AU (about the same as Saturn's distance, which is about 9.55 AU).
+Beta Pictoris b orbits its host star every 23.77 years at a semi-major axis of 10.0 AU (about the same as Saturn's distance, which is about 9.55 AU).
 It receives 11% of the amount of sunlight that Earth does from the Sun.

 The orbit of the planet is well aligned to the rotation of the parent star and debris disk, with misalignment measured to be 3 degrees in 2020.

 Planetary rotation

-In 2014, the rotation period of Beta Pictoris b was calculated from the broadening of its carbon monoxide infrared absorption line.
+In 2014, the projected rotational velocity of Beta Pictoris b was calculated from the broadening of its carbon monoxide infrared absorption line.
 This makes it the first extrasolar planet to have its rotation rate measured.

-With a rotation period of 8.1 hours, it was the fastest-spinning exoplanet known as of 2014.
-Its rotation period is faster than that of Jupiter, which has a rotation period of around 10 hours.
-The rotation period was later refined to 8.7±0.8 hours.
+The rotational broadening corresponds to an equatorial velocity of 25±3 km/s, significantly faster than the planets in our Solar System.
+Assuming zero obliquity and a planetary radius 1.65±0.06 times that of Jupiter, this corresponds to a rotation period of 8.1±1.0 hours.
+A 2024 study using CRIRES+ gave a slightly lower rotation velocity of 19.9±1.0 km/s.
+Using a radius value of 1.4±0.1 Jupiter radii, this corresponds to a rotation period of 8.7±0.8 hours, again assuming zero obliquity.

+If the planet has a significant obliquity, the true rotation period may be substantially shorter than these inferred values.
+While giant planets are expected to form with low obliquities, dynamical processes such as collisions or secular spin-orbit resonances induced by satellites may result in the planet's rotation being tilted.

+Observations of the planet with GRAVITY+ over a 7-hour timeframe indicate variability at roughly half the predicted rotation period, which may correspond to features at opposing longitudes rotating in and out of view, but further observations are needed to confirm this.
+Another study, which monitors the planet's variability over a 16-hour timeframe with the James Webb Space Telescope, found a rotation period of 9.00±0.13 hours, suggesting that the planet's rotation is aligned with its orbital plane.